-It was reported that Officers met with Freedom on a weekly basis including at senior level to discuss performance and it was noted that it was still early in the re-opening phase and already changes had been made.
+It was reported that Officers met with Freedom on a weekly basis including Senior level to discuss performance and it was noted that it was still early in the re-opening phase and already changes had been made.

-It was reported that the Council was still lobbying MPs on the matter that outsourced leisure arrangements were not covered by government income guarantee funding.
+It was reported that the Council was still lobbying MPs on the matter that outsourced leisure arrangements were not covered for government funding.